Data Rescue for Mac Review – Has It Aged Like Wine or Milk?

 #FeatureScore

-1The number of formats supported by deep scan3
+1The number of file types supported by signature scan3

 3Native deep scan of system drives on T2-encrypted Macs0